zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/README.md

 >
 > The documents use the language of classified manuals, technical protocols, graduation rites, warnings, and sacred vows.
 Beneath that presentation lies a human question:
 >
-> **What would happen to a civilization that gained the power to leave its universe—but could never return?**
+> **What would happen to a civilization that gained the power to leave its universe, but could never return?**

 ---

-## Start Here

 Imagine that your civilization discovers something almost impossible to accept: